Zilliqa/dev-wallet/README.md

 ## Contributing

-We recommend the community help us make improvements.
+We recommend that the community helps us make improvements.
 To report bugs please create an issue in this repository.

 #### Read our [contribution guidelines](./CONTRIBUTING.md).